 Before turning to different policy options, it is first important to demonstrate why the current (much needed and welcome) investment in bus and coach is not going to be enough.

-Focusing on existing funding commitments, with reasonable assumptions about their continuation until 2050, we estimate that a total investment of £4.8bn would deliver almost 1.5bn extra bus journeys across England.
-Of these, 450m can be attributed to modal shift (i.e., the journeys would have otherwise been travelled by car).
+Focusing on existing funding commitments, with reasonable assumptions about their continuation until 2050, we estimate that a total investment of £1bn over the next 27 years would deliver over 200m extra bus journeys across Scotland.
+Of these, 65m can be attributed to modal shift (i.e., the journeys would have otherwise been travelled by car).

-This means that the increase in bus patronage resulting directly from modal shift represents around a 10% increase on the 2018/19 baseline.
-In other words, current policy trajectory would deliver just over one eighth of the total modal shift estimated to be necessary in our previous report.
+This means that the increase in bus patronage resulting directly from modal shift represents around a 17% increase on the 2018/19 baseline.
+This means the current policy trajectory would deliver just one fifth of the total modal shift estimated to be necessary in Scotland in our previous report.

-Figure 1: The gap between modal shift needed and what is achieved with existing policy
+Figure 1: The gap between modal shift needed and what is achieved with existing policy in Scotland

-So how can the remaining 69% increase in patronage be achieved?
+So how can the remaining 67% increase in patronage be achieved?
 One obvious way of delivering significant modal shift would be to increase the relative cost of motoring; thereby making bus journeys more attractive.
 However, the scale of increase in the cost of motoring required to close the gap is prohibitively large.
-In fact, we estimate that, if this gap was to be closed with widespread rises to the cost of motoring, the real cost of motoring would have to increase by 3.25% per year above CPI until 2050.
-In tangible terms, this means that the costs of motoring in 2050 would be 137% higher in real terms than they are today.
+In fact, we estimate that, if this gap was to be closed with widespread rises to the cost of motoring, the real cost of motoring would have to increase by 3.2% per year above CPI until 2050.
+In tangible terms, this means that the cost of motoring in Scotland in 2050 would be 133% higher in real terms than it is today.

-Without further interventions and investment in bus and coach, the cost of motoring would need to rise by 137% by 2050 in order to drive the scale of modal shift needed to support Net Zero.
+Without further interventions and investment in bus and coach, the cost of motoring in Scotland would need to rise by 133% by 2050 in order to drive the scale of modal shift needed to support Net Zero.